-In a world where a dizzying array of credit card types are marketed to consumers, it’s easy to become overwhelmed by the sheer number of choices.
-The thing is, you don’t have to learn everything about all credit cards.
-All you need to do is figure out which type of credit card would work for your needs, then focus your mental energy on those.
+In a world where a dizzying array of credit card types are marketed to consumers, it’s easy to become overwhelmed by the sheer number of choices and credit card deals out there.
+The thing is, you don’t have to learn everything about every single credit card on the market.
+All you need to do is figure out which type of credit card would work for your needs, then focus on finding the right fit.

-How do you know which type of credit card would serve you best?
-Consider the different types of credit cards outlined below and how each type of card might work for your spending and your financial goals.
+So, how do you choose the best credit card?
+Consider the different types of credit cards outlined below and how each type of card might work for your spending and financial goals.

 Cash back credit cards

-Cash back credit cards make it easy for consumers to earn cash back or statement credits on their spending, although how rewards are doled out varies from card to card.
-Some options in this niche offer a flat rate of rewards while others offer bonus points in certain categories like dining or travel.
-Some even offer bonus rewards in categories that change each quarter, as well as a flat rate of rewards on all non-bonus purchases.
+Cash back credit cards make it easy for you to earn cash back or statement credits on your spending, although how rewards are doled out varies from card to card.
+Some options in this niche offer a flat rate of rewards, while others offer bonus points in certain categories like dining or travel.
+Some even offer bonus rewards in rotating categories each quarter, as well as a flat rate of rewards on all non-bonus purchases.